MZMurphy/CO3105_CPP_Allocator/README.md

     - I've left `perform_allocation()` in allocator.cpp.
 I have no idea what methods you need.
 - Output to file not implemented- i can do that if you want.
 - `./Test/` add any test files you want and change `./genalloc` call to fit

+### What's Changed (Draco)
+- I implemented the greedy algorithm given as an example, and then improved it using one of the examples, described as when you 'Repeat the above algorithm a number of times, each with a different random ordering of students / staff, and choose the best one.'
+- The algo runs 1000 iterations, shuffling the order of students and staff each time using `std::shuffle` (as seen in the cpp algorithm ref given in lectures)
+- The algo runs a greedy assignment and the allocation is scored.
+If new score is higher, it's saved as the new max.
+- Three phases in the algo: Student preference based assignment, then checks all students are assigned, then assigns supervisor.
+Follows all specifications (I think)
+- I also added some stuff to the file loading in case files are missing, also fixed an issue where # was read as an ID, and changed private member variable names to match style requirements